Back to blog

 • mimetype

-Here is the kind of normalization step that helped:
+Here's the normalization step that helped:

 async function normalizeTeamsAttachments(message, services) {